Constraining non-commutative geometry with W/Z+jet production at the LHC: Conclusions

 We performed a detailed phenomenological analysis using a Monte Carlo reweighting technique.
 Our results show that while the total production cross-section remains largely insensitive to space-space non-commutativity, key angular observables exhibit significant sensitivity.
 In particular, the forward-backward asymmetry in the rapidity distribution probes NC deformations along the beam axis, while the azimuthal distribution provides a powerful probe of anisotropies in the transverse plane.
 These two observables offer complementary handles on the structure of spacetime non-commutativity.

+{An important aspect addressed in this work is the impact of Earth rotation on NC signals.
+Because the NC deformation is defined in a fixed celestial frame while collider observables are measured in the rotating laboratory frame, sidereal effects can modify the effective orientation of the deformation seen by the detector.
+In particular, depending on the location and orientation of the detector, Earth rotation can partially wash out otherwise sizable NC signals for unfavorable orientations.}

 By comparing our theoretical predictions with unfolded, particle-level ATLAS Run-2 data for $Z(\mu\mu)$+jet events, we extracted robust constraints on the NC scale $\Lambda$.
-The measured azimuthal distribution and forward-backward asymmetry are consistent with the SM within current uncertainties, allowing us to set lower bounds of $\Lambda \gtrsim 2\text{--}3~\mathrm{TeV}$ under conservative assumptions, with sensitivity extending up to $\Lambda \sim 8~\mathrm{TeV}$ for more aggressive interpretations.
-These results firmly establish LHC vector-boson+jet channels as powerful probes of noncommutative geometry.
+The measured azimuthal distribution and forward-backward asymmetry are consistent with the SM within current uncertainties, allowing us to set lower bounds of $\Lambda \gtrsim {0.6\text{--}1.6}~\mathrm{TeV}$ under conservative assumptions, with sensitivity extending up to $\Lambda \sim {5}~\mathrm{TeV}$ for more aggressive interpretations. {Accounting for Earth-rotation effects shows that these limits depend on the orientation of the NC deformation.} These results firmly establish LHC vector-boson+jet channels as powerful probes of noncommutative geometry.

 Looking ahead, the high-luminosity phase of the LHC will deliver significantly reduced experimental uncertainties.
 This advancement, combined with future theoretical work including next-to-leading-order corrections within the NCSM and multivariate analyses, will push the sensitivity to NC scales well into the $\mathcal{O}(10~\mathrm{TeV})$ regime.
 Our study therefore highlights both the current constraints and the promising prospects for testing the fundamental structure of spacetime at the LHC.